IslasGECI/nerd/paper/paper.md

 NERD requires prior calibration experiments to determine the mass flow of rodenticide through the bait bucket.
 At its core, NERD is a probability density function that describes bait density on the ground as a function of the bucket aperture diameter and drone or helicopter speed.

-While NERD has been designed and demonstrated for helicopter-based applications, its principles and methods are versatile.
+NERD was originally developed and validated for helicopter-based applications.
-The principles that govern the distribution patterns are general and equaly applicable for drone-based applications.
+However, its underlying principles governing rodenticide dispersal patterns are general and can be readily extended to drone-based operations.
-Drone-based rodenticide dispersal are an increasingly relevant and accessible technology in conservation efforts.
-This extension could further optimize operations in areas where drones provide logistical or cost advantages over helicopters.
+With the increasing relevance and accessibility of drone technology in conservation efforts, applying NERD in these contexts has the potential to enhance operational efficiency.

 # Formulation